lclc68lclc/100-days-of-code/log.md

 **Today's Progress**: Free Code Camp Counting Cards

 **Thoughts:** I haven't worked on any of my own code, no HTML or CSS images.
 I think I have a firm grasp on all of the basic concepts and while those projects produce results (the ones that this Code challenge are looking for the most), I am deep in the trenches of learning.
 Today was Javascript functions and I managed (with a little help to figure out the counting cards problem.
 More ideas are flowing for apps so soon I will be able to apply what I know to projects with a little more depth.

+### Day 10: January 13, 2017
+**Today's Progress**: Worked on new Homepage for E-commerce site

+**Thoughts:** I continued working on a website for my mom's craft projects to help her sell them.
+It was something quick and painless, but I started creating a proper homepage for her site.
+I've added all of the parts to make it a prettier page.
+There is more work needed, but it's nice for now.